 In 1986, Joyce moved north to KYW-TV in Philadelphia.
 For ten years, she was a general assignment reporter, fill-in anchor, and host of “The Saturday Tribune” television program.

 An award-winning journalist, Joyce’s work has garnered many prestigious awards and nominations.
-For example: her report on the struggles of people with Alzheimer’s Disease, the effects on the families and the bond between patients and caregivers won a Mid-Atlantic EMMY Award.
-Her undercover report on children stalked and attacked by other children on their walk home from school was another EMMY Award winner.
+She has five Mid-Atlantic EMMY Awards as an individual reporter and numerous others for group projects.
+Her award-winning stories include reports on the struggles of people with Alzheimer’s Disease, the effects on the families and the bond between patients and caregivers; an undercover report on children stalked and attacked by other children on their walk home from school; and a report on the power of forgiveness between former teen gangsters, coming together to mentor others, following a killing and a longstanding grudge.

 The Philadelphia Association of Black Journalists named her “Broadcast Journalist of the Year” in 2008.
 The Tom Joyner Foundation named her "The Hardest Working News Anchor/Reporter," and Clear Channel Radio’s WDAS saluted her with the “Extraordinary Woman Award,” just to name a few.